mmiskiewicz/mmiskiewicz/README.md

 **`🐍 Python Developer`**

-Recent CS graduate with a proven academic track record.
-Strong foundation in software development concepts and eagerness to learn new technologies.
-Ready to make meaningful contributions to a team of highly motivated, like-minded people.
-Hit me up if you think I'm the guy you're looking for.
+Recent CS graduate with a proven academic track record 🎓 Strong foundation in software development concepts and eagerness to learn new technologies 💻 Ready to make meaningful contributions to a team of highly motivated, like-minded people 👨🧔👧 Hit me up if you think I'm the guy you're looking for 📞

 #